pulp/pulp_ansible/docs/workflows/collections.rst

 4. :ref:`Install content from the repo with ansible-galaxy <ansible-galaxy-collections-cli>`

-API Client Setup
+Pulp-CLI Setup
 ----------------

-To use the bash examples on this page.
-Run these basic bash utilities below:
+To use the example commands on this page, install the Pulp-CLI as shown below.

 .. literalinclude:: ../_scripts/setup.sh
    :language: bash